pensjonatus/flash-fiction/blog/faux-pas.md

 ---
-title: 'Faux Pas'
+title: Faux Pas
 date: '2013-11-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "We're taking heave fire, we need backup," said one of the teenagers matter of